PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the existing static-shape reconciliation.
 The fallback and absolute-final calls remain expressions, and no proxy, summary, or reconciliation consumer is added.

+The immediately following reconciliation owner exposes the legacy `reconciled_static_tensor_shapes` count, but that key intentionally counts only output tensor shape updates.
+A RESHAPE option or shape-parameter tensor can change while the legacy count remains zero.
+Strict characterization therefore preserves that key and requires an opt-in `reconciled_static_shape_mutations` key that also covers parameter/option-only changes.
+Only the very-late call requests it and stages `_very_late_static_shape_stats`; existing callers retain their exact result schema.